petrowsky/filemaker.tmbundle/Support/help.markdown

 	* For dictionaries generated using custom function suite from [six.fried.rice](http://sixfriedrice.com/wp/filemaker-dictionary-functions/).
 [FOCUS](http://focus.beezwax.net/groups/focus) makes extensive use of this hash format.
 A full suite of functions are vailable on github [here](https://github.com/beezwax/FOCUS/tree/master/Functions)

 # Usage Tips

+## Check out the additional resources listed below

+See following section called "Additional Resources".
+You'll find additional utilities in the wiki and progress updates via twitter.

 ## To open calculations in TextMate faster